“This was where he was last spotted.”

 “I wasn’t going to help him anyway.”
 One of the other criminals said.

 “I hope one of those things eats him slowly.”
+Another pipped up.

 “Yes well it wouldn’t want to eat you would it?
 You look like you’ve already passed through something’s digestive system.”
+Daniel fired back which caused the other criminal to attack him.

 “It’s near.”
 William said.